cmantill/generateCMS/README.md

-# gen_flatHiggs
+# generateCMS
-Generation config scripts for flat mass samples
+Generation config scripts for MC samples in CMS.

 ## Setup